we4sel/we4sel.github.io/js8opsuggestions.md

 **Ragchew**: (Primary purpose of mode) Active operators at their keyboards having conversations.

- -   Often rather long, slow, patient conversations, lasting from several minutes to several hours or even days if you count multi-session “pick up in the morning where we fell asleep”, got distracted” or had to attend to real life”", etc.
+ 1. Often rather long, slow, patient conversations, lasting from several minutes to several hours or even days if you count multi-session “pick up in the morning where we fell asleep”, got distracted” or had to attend to real life”", etc.

- -
+**Auto**:

+ -  .
+There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed. for instance, asking a station for their station info (if they set it in config), asking a station what other stations they copy, last time they heard a particular station, asking for a repeat of their last transmission (very handy), and so on.
+If you happen to have used FSQ, i think this is an adaptation and advancement of ideas from that mode

+-   Relay. transmissions can be relayed through intermediate stations in the case of no direct path between a pair of stations in qso, which is accomplished actively between the stations in qso but is part of the mesh functions for the intermediate stations. it’s a little tedious to use in practice, but it’s worth tinkering with and occasionally gets used. will be better when longer prop conditions return.

 **Mesh**: When not active at the keys/in qso, many of operators leave their stations powered on, unattended, in AUTO/HB/ACK purely to participate in this part of the mode.